Maui Travel Information

-Kahului Airport (OGG) is Maui’s main airport.
-There are two smaller commuter airports as well: Kapalua Airport (JHM) in West Maui and Hana Airport (HNM) in East Maui.
+Kahului Airport (OGG) is Maui's main airport.
+There are two smaller commuter airports as well.
+Kapalua Airport (JHM) in West Maui and Hana Airport (HNM) in East Maui.
 Many airlines offer non-stop flights direct to Maui.
-You may also fly into Honolulu International Airport (HNL) on Oahu first before heading to Maui on a short, 30-minute flight.
+You may also fly to Honolulu International Airport (HNL) on Oahu first before heading to Maui on a short, 30-minute flight.
 There is also daily ferry service to and from the nearby islands of Lanai and Molokai.

 Staying on Maui

 There is a wide range of accommodations on Maui, including resorts, hotels, bed and breakfasts, and condominium rentals.
-You’ll find resorts and hotels of every size and budget in Kapalua, Kaanapali, Lahaina, Kihei, Makena and Wailea on the sunny western coast as well as one resort in Hana.
+You'll find resorts and hotels of every size and budget in Kapalua, Kaanapali, Lahaina, Kihei, Makena and Wailea on the sunny western coast as well as one resort in hana.